Hokiji temple [法起寺]

 It is said that the temple was current Hokiji.

-The three-story pagoda was built in 706, and is the Japan's oldest one.
+Three-story pagoda (三重塔) was built in 706, and it is only the original building in this temple.

 The height is 24 meters, and it is the Japan's highest one except Toto in Yakushiji with unique architecture.